Fieldwork

 Project Description:

-The objectives of the El Campanario Archaeological Project in 2023 will consist of the analysis of human remains and artifacts from the cemetery, the excavation of the adobe platform, and the excavation of the site of CuzCuz which was surveyed in 2022.
+The objectives of the El Campanario Archaeological Project in 2024 will consist of the analysis of human remains and artifacts from the cemetery, the excavation of the adobe platform.
 Participants will learn excavation methods, mapping, profile drawing, recognizing cultural layers of occupation, identifying human remains, and recovering and identifying various archaeological materials such as pottery, stone tools, textiles, animal bones, seeds, and sea shells.
 During the laboratory work portion, participants will learn artifact classification, botanical analysis, pottery analysis, textile analysis, and lithic analysis.

 El Campanario Archaeological Project will offer two separate fieldwork sections: